-Even if its’ nemesis is standing right next to it.
-Sure, I admit the vibrant color is appealing to kids but this is such a refreshing drink that even if it was a dud green color, I think my kids will still be drawn to it.
-Okay, maybe that was an exaggeration.
+Even if its' nemesis is standing right next to it.
+I admit the vibrant color is appealing to kids but this drink is also great for adults.
+Especially when there's a low-carb option for all the keto folks.

 When you finely grind hibiscus, it creates this gorgeously rich magenta powder much like this shade of hibiscus punch.

 2 Ingredient Hibiscus Punch (Paleo, Low-Carb, Keto, GAPS)

 This drink is so versatile and so easy to make.
 The two main ingredients are hibiscus flowers and a sweetener of your choice.
 Use raw honey if you're on a healing diet such as Paleo and GAPS and a monkfruit is a great choice for lwo-carb punch.